nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/goto_chart.rst.txt

 Home Versus Away For The Modern Era
 ===================================

-The conditional providing the greatest discrimination is probably adding whether :doc:`the team coming back is at home or away </analysis/home_v_away>`.
+The conditional providing the greatest value is probably adding whether :doc:`the team coming back is at home or away </analysis/home_v_away>`.
 Then, :doc:`limiting the seasons to the modern era </analysis/20_is_new_18>`.

 Adding those two conditions gives you these two plots, which will give you a closer match to the probability given by an in-game probability calculator for example: